oidoug/marvelrn/README.md

 * Should render Main page as intended or show connection error
 * Should render Detail page as intended or show connection error

+## What could be improved
+- [ ] Add more visual resources, like icons
+- [ ] Tests are too superficial, snapshots only helps when code is production ready